-For Penrith City residents with a disability who rent, a larger proportion is made up of social housing renting, than for Penrith City as a whole with 11% of households for disabled residents being rented via social housing, compared to only 4% for the Penrith City population overall.
+Housing tenure type for Penrith City's residents with need for assistance due to disability live, 2021 residents being rented via social housing, compared to only 4% for the Penrith City population overall.
 Private renting made up 25% of all tenure for residents with a disability, compared to 28% for the City as a whole.